WICG/bundle-preloading/subresource-loading-server.md

 The response from the server will be in the [bundled response](https://github.com/wpack-wg/bundled-responses) format, containing HTTP responses for each of the requested URLs.

 The server may return more resources than those originally requested.
-The browser may choose to cache those resources; it it does so, it should not make those additional resources available to the page until they are themselves included in a `bundlepreload` declaration.
+The browser may choose to cache those resources; if it does so, it should not make those additional resources available to the page until they are themselves included in a `bundlepreload` declaration.

 ### Response headers